 1. Dust Accumulation:

-This is the first major culprit for higher idle and max CPU temperatures.
+This is the first significant culprit for higher idle and max CPU temperatures.

 The CPU and other components can accumulate dust over time if not cleaned.
 This dust, paired with carbon & silicon residue, can sometimes get in the way of the fans and heat the system.